TypeStrong/typedoc-site/_guides/themes.md

 Creating a custom theme in TypeDoc is pretty easy.
 Basically you copy the  [default theme directory](https://github.com/TypeStrong/typedoc-default-themes/tree/master/src/default) (from which all themes extend from) and update the parts you want to change.

-Then simply run `--themes` and pass it the path to the directory
+Then pass a path to the theme to typedoc using the `--theme` option

 ```bash
 $ typedoc --out path/to/documentation/ --theme path/to/custom-theme path/to/typescript/project/